-If you familiar with review, you know that most sites ask you to register an account before leaving a review.
+If you are familiar with review, you know that most sites ask you to register an account before leaving a review.
 Click on the username to see past reviews.
 Real people will most likely buy a lot of products from Amazon or other companies.
 Therefore, you should be able to see more reviews from them

-Look at their patterns — is this person only reviewing one type of product, or one company?
+Look at their patterns — is this person only reviewing one type of product or one company?
 Is she leaving only very positive — or negative — feedback?